zeisys/precedents.org_data_collection/README.md

 ---

-## 2L (Column L) - First Party Full Name
+## 2L (Column L) - Petitioner Full Name

 **Definition:**
-Full name of the first party.
+Full name of the petitioner (first party).
 If initials are present, remove periods (full stops) between letters, without abbreviations like "& Ors."
 Replace it with "and others."

 **Examples of Allowed Entries:**
 - `Ramesh Kumar Sharma`